Management

 Posit frequently upgrades the Posit Team Native App and its associated version of Workbench.
 When the Posit Team Native App is updated, Posit Team automatically upgrades Workbench.

 Some configuration changes require a service upgrade before they take effect.
-For example, you need a service upgrade after modifying the target compute pool or uploading a new license.
 The management page indicates when configuration changes require an upgrade.
 Click the Upgrade button to upgrade Workbench.

 Change configuration

-In the management page you can change the license, resize the compute pool, update users roles and access, and update the OAuth integration.
-If the compute pool, OAuth integration or license have changed, a service upgrade is required.
+In the management page you can change the license, resize the compute pool, update user roles and access, and update the OAuth integration.
+Some changes require a service upgrade.
 Follow the upgrade section instructions.

 Resize compute pool